Atoltivimab/maftivimab/odesivimab

-Atoltivimab/maftivimab/odesivimab, sold under the brand name Inmazeb, is a fixed-dose combination of three monoclonal antibodies for the treatment of Zaire ebolavirus (Ebola virus).
-It contains atoltivimab, maftivimab, and odesivimab-ebgn and was developed by Regeneron Pharmaceuticals.
+Atoltivimab/maftivimab/odesivimab, sold under the brand name INMAZEB, is a fixed-dose combination of three monoclonal antibodies for the treatment of Zaire ebolavirus (Ebola virus).
+It was developed by Regeneron Pharmaceuticals and contains three human monoclonal antibodies, atoltivimab, maftivimab, and odesivimab-ebgn.

 The most common side effects include fever, chills, tachycardia (fast heart rate), tachypnea (fast breathing), and vomiting; however, these are also common symptoms of Ebola virus infection.

 Atoltivimab/maftivimab/odesivimab is the first FDA-approved treatment for Zaire ebolavirus.
 Atoltivimab/maftivimab/odesivimab was approved for medical use in the United States in October 2020.
 The U.S. Food and Drug Administration (FDA) considers it to be a first-in-class medication.
+It is on the World Health Organization's List of Essential Medicines.

 Medical uses

 Atoltivimab/maftivimab/odesivimab is indicated for the treatment of infection caused by Zaire ebolavirus.

 Contraindications

 People who receive atoltivimab/maftivimab/odesivimab should avoid the concurrent administration of a live vaccine due to the treatment's potential to inhibit replication of a live vaccine virus indicated for prevention of Ebola virus infection and possibly reduce the vaccine's efficacy.